zalando/skipper/docs/kubernetes/ingress-controller.md

 it as [dameonset](#dameonset) or as [deployment](#deployment).

-Beware, in order to get traffic from the internet, we would need to have a loadbalancer in front to direct all traffic to skipper.
+Beware, in order to get traffic from the internet, we would need to have a load balancer in front to direct all traffic to skipper.
 Skipper will route the traffic based on ingress objects.
-The loadbalancer should have a HTTP health check, that does a GET request to `/kube-system/healthz` on all Kubernetes worker nodes.
+The load balancer should have a HTTP health check, that does a GET request to `/kube-system/healthz` on all Kubernetes worker nodes.
 This method is simple and used successfully in production.
-In AWS you can run [`kube-ingress-aws-controller`](https://github.com/zalando-incubator/kube-ingress-aws-controller) to create these loadbalancers automatically based on the ingress definition.
+In AWS you can run [`kube-ingress-aws-controller`](https://github.com/zalando-incubator/kube-ingress-aws-controller) to create these load balancers automatically based on the ingress definition.

 ### Deployment style